Mastering OSHA Incident Reporting for Workplace Safety

 Step 3: Document the Incident Thoroughly

-Now, it’s time to create the formal report.
-For OSHA purposes, you’ll need:
+Now it is time to create the formal report.
+For OSHA purposes, you will need:

 • OSHA Form 301: Report detailed information about the incident, including a description of the event, the injured party's role, and contributing factors.